 If you add a text widget to your dashboard, you can customize the text formatting.
 See Customizing text.

-Try it yourself: Customize a widget
+Example: Customize a widget

-- Open your dashboard in the Dashboard Builder.
+- Open your dashboard in Dashboard Builder.

 - Click on your widget.